unza-speech-lab/zambezi-voice/README.md

 ### 2. Objective
 <div align="justify">
-  <p> To build speech and language data resources for under-resourced languages of Zambia that will:.</p>
+  <p> To build speech and language data resources for under-resourced languages of Zambia that will:</p>
 </div>

-  - enable development of speech and language technologies:
+  - enable the development of speech and language technologies:
     - Speech Recognition (ASR)
     - Machine Translation (MT)
     - Speech Translation (ST)